 As Graham Appleton says, curlew can’t wait for a treatment plan.
 In Ireland they’re moving fast in engaging groups of farmers and ‘gun clubs‘ to look after curlews as well as other ground-nesting birds such as hen harriers; gamekeepers are surveying waders for the BTO in Yorkshire and Shropshire’s Curlew Country has been disseminating results of their initial project.
 Our wariness in fearing to be seen in cahoots with those carrying guns can defeat the very collaboration required to save wildlife.
 Perhaps, in the context of shifting public values, if we explain it better, it might enable us to justify the options available on this particular conservation matter.

 There’s little point raising the plight of curlews without better informing wider non-conservation minded communities on the various methods to save it.
 Habitat is key but a paper out March 2018 on wildlife management in the UK states the “presence of professional control officers can enable volunteers to engage confidently with management projects without being required to kill”.
 Another key part of saving curlews.

-This division of conservation, without judgements of each other, enables ‘curlew collaboratives’ to push on, especially when there’s no blood on the hands of those not wishing to engage with the grittier elements of conservation.
+There is no time for tribalism – non-partisan ‘curlew collaboratives’ are required to to push on.
 We cannot sit on our hands any longer.
-Too much has been loved, listened or written, via poem or research, for us to abandon this bird and for it to become a merely a badge or a subject of more research.
+Too much has been loved, listened or written, via poem or research, for us to abandon this bird and for it to become a merely a conservation badge on our lapel.